judoscale/judoscale-python/sample-apps/django_celery_sample/README.md

 Run `bin/dev` to run the app in development mode.
 This will run `heroku local`, which starts:

 - a [tiny proxy server](https://github.com/judoscale/judoscale-adapter-proxy-server) that adds the `X-Request-Start` request header so we can test request queue time reporting; and
-- the sample app for testing Celery (with Flask).
+- the Django sample app.

 ## How to use this sample app

-Open https://requestinspector.com/p/judoscale-celery in a browser.
+Open https://requestinspector.com/p/judoscale-django-celery in a browser.
 The sample app is configured to use this Request Catcher endpoint as a mock for the Judoscale Adapter API.
 This page will monitor all API requests sent from the adapter.

 Start the app via `./bin/dev`, then open http://localhost:5000.
 Clicking on "Add task" will enqueue a task that sleeps between 3 and 5 seconds and then returns the sum of its arguments.
 The task is enqueued randomly to either the `high` queue or the `low` queue.
 You will see Judoscale Adapter API requests logged in Request Catcher.